World's 100 Best work of fiction

 Federico Garcia Lorca, Gypsy Ballads

-Gabriel Garcia Marquez, One Hundred Years of Solitude; Love in the Time of Cholera
+Gabriel Garcia Marquez, One Hundred Years of Solitude; Love in the Time

 Anon, The Epic of Gilgamesh